burger icon

 Support That's Actually Helpful-for Once

-If you run into actual trouble, here's my workaround: Ping live chat first, snap a screenshot for KYC, and don't waste time trawling for answers-FAQ's a decent spot for tech hiccups and random annoyances (it's at FAQ).
+If you run into actual trouble, here's my workaround: Ping live chat first using the "agent" trick, snap a screenshot for KYC, and don't waste time trawling for answers-FAQ's a decent spot for tech hiccups and random annoyances (it's at FAQ).
 If you're left hanging, escalate via Contact form, but that's rare in my experience.
 Oh and, by the way, having all forms mobile-optimised is a life saver-hate pinching and zooming just to type in my email.

 Phones & Devices: No Need to Be Fancy